djdmilton/FFMpegCore/README.md

 A .NET Standard FFMpeg/FFProbe wrapper for easily integrating media analysis and conversion into your .NET applications.
 Supports both synchronous and asynchronous calls

+This is a fork of the original FFMpegCore project for the purposes of extensibility and for adding I/O functionality using TCP/IP as an alternative to named pipes.

+Named pipes are an issue for Unity (for Windows, at least), as the shared libraries for Unity do not implement them!
+They do, however, have access to TCP/IP streams.

 # API

 ## FFProbe